skion/docs.getdbt.com/website/docs/reference/global-configs/behavior-changes.md

 Set the `source_freshness_run_project_hooks` flag to `True` to include "project hooks" ([`on-run-start` / `on-run-end`](/reference/project-configs/on-run-start-on-run-end)) in the `dbt source freshness` command execution.

-If you have specific project [`on-run-start` / `on-run-end`](/reference/project-configs/on-run-start-on-run-end) hooks that should not run before/after `source freshness` command, you can add a conditional check to those hooks:
+If you have a specific project [`on-run-start` / `on-run-end`](/reference/project-configs/on-run-start-on-run-end) hooks that should not run before/after `source freshness` command, you can add a conditional check to those hooks:

 <File name='dbt_project.yml'>